Communication and Resolution Programs (CRPs) positively change the experience of healthcare for both patients and providers.

 CRPs can provide patients and their families what they need to heal and move forward.

-CRPs honor the experience of healthcare providers.
+CRPs support healthcare providers.